Aditya-wani02/NLP/README.md

 By applying effective text preprocessing techniques, you can improve the quality of your data and enable more accurate and meaningful analysis in NLP projects.

+## Step 2

+## Feature Extraction

+This repository provides an implementation of text extraction techniques in NLP (Natural Language Processing) using Python.
+The goal is to extract meaningful information and patterns from unstructured text data.
+The following techniques are covered in this repository:

+### 1. One-Hot Encoding
+One-Hot Encoding is a technique used to represent categorical data, such as words or tokens, as binary vectors.
+Each word is represented as a vector where all elements are zero, except for the index corresponding to the word, which is set to one.
+This technique is useful for converting text data into a numerical representation suitable for machine learning algorithms.

+### 2. Bag of Words (BoW)
+The Bag of Words model represents text data as a collection of unique words, disregarding grammar and word order.
+It creates a vocabulary of all unique words in the corpus and represents each document as a vector, where each element indicates the frequency of a word in the document.
+The BoW model is commonly used for text classification tasks and information retrieval systems.

+### 3. TF-IDF (Term Frequency-Inverse Document Frequency)
+TF-IDF is a numerical statistic that reflects the importance of a word in a document within a collection of documents.
+It combines the term frequency (TF), which measures how frequently a word appears in a document, and the inverse document frequency (IDF), which penalizes words that are too common across documents.
+TF-IDF assigns higher weights to words that are important within a document while considering their rarity across the entire corpus.

+### 4. N-grams
+N-grams are contiguous sequences of n items from a given text, where items can be characters, words, or even larger chunks of text.
+They are used to capture the context and sequential information in text data.
+By considering different values of n, such as unigrams (single words), bigrams (pairs of words), trigrams (three-word sequences), and so on, N-grams can provide a more comprehensive representation of text.